alankang25/ReModEx/README.md

     └── # analysis plots and feature_importance.csv

 ```
 > Execution of Reset_bed.py clears all metadata JSON files and ChIP-seq bed files under metadata and input subdirectories.
-This is to ensure that both histone ChIP-seq and TF ChIP-seq BED files can be processed even with different data tracking schemes and naming conventions.
+This is to ensure that both histone ChIP-seq and TF ChIP-seq BED files can be processed even with different data tracking schemes and naming conventions by ENCODE.